psiberx/cp2077-photomode-ex/README.md

 - Rotation controls for 3 axes
 - Allows NPCs to use weapons from their own inventory
 - Enables NPCs in background mode
-- Enables alternative position controls (perfect positioning for groups poses)
+- Enables alternative position controls (perfect positioning for group poses)
 - Enables precise position inputs (step 0.01 instead of 0.05)
 - Remembers last used settings for "Depth Of Field", "Control Scheme", "Snap To Terrain" per save file